What is the programme?

 explain the routes into those careers;

-build a support network of like-minded individuals that will help maintain, and further, the purpose of the ACP as each member progresses their career.
+build a network that will help maintain, and further, the purpose of the ACP and support each member as they progress their careers;

-provide a source of continuously updated and relevant careers information.
+provide a source of continuously updated and relevant careers information and inter-action, including mentoring for those over 18.

 The ACP will utilise a travelling presentation road show with ACP staff, industry speakers and role models which will move around the UK to spread relevant and up-to-date industry information.
-Additionally an annual workshop will be held where those interested in discovering the hands-on skills required to restore WW2 aircraft can do so in the project’s workshop.
+Additionally, two annual engineering workshops will be held where those interested in discovering the hands-on skills required to restore WW2 aircraft can do so in the project’s workshop.
+The AA810 Network will be launched in late Autumn 2022 and will include all those involved in the presentations, engineering workshops, the restoration of Spitfire AA810 and the sponsors and supporters of Project AA810.

-The first workshops will take place in the Autumn of 2020 and these will be updated annually as they gradually roll across the UK year by year.
+The first presentations took place in Autumn 2021; these will be updated annually as they gradually roll across the UK year by year.
 Attendance at the presentations will be at the discretion of the schools and colleges involved; attendance on the workshop will be by national competition.
-The first workshops will take place in the Summer of 2020 and applications for these will always open on the 27th September each year.
+The first engineering workshops will take place in Autumn 2022.